auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 If the app is intended to allow the user to lose absolutely all of their devices and accounts and still recover their keys, any salt beyond a deployment-wide "please report any cracking activity here" is infeasible.
-The only thing that can be done to compensate for the lack of account separation is to encourage a minimum passphrase length.
+The only thing that can be done to compensate for the lack of account separation is to encourage the use of longer passwords.
 Thus the utility might "enforce" a minimum passphrase length of eight words.

-Sometimes account separation is not desireable, at least at certain stages.
+Account separation has a number of non-obvious tradeoffs.
 Consider a more typical example of network-based server that uses password authentication, supplemented with prehashing.
 In this scenario, account separation would typically be somehow effected via the login name.

 If account separation is used on the client side, then unauthenticated members of the general public have to be given access to the salt associated with a